antoineallard/a-portable-graph-library/README.md

 ## PGL: A portable graph library

-PGL provides a set of C++<!--/Python--> objects and Python scripts to analyze, manipulate and simulate the structure of graphs (or [complex networks]).
+PGL provides a set of C++ objects and Python scripts to analyze, manipulate and simulate the structure of graphs (or [complex networks]).

 Except for a few exceptions, every objects provided by the PGL are written in standard C++.
 They are provided via self-contained header files making them easily integrable into any C++ project (can be included similarly to any header-only libraries such as [Boost] or the [STL]).